matias-fuentes/matias-fuentes/README.md

 My name is Matías, also known as KadiKode, and I'm a Full Stack Web Developer.

 I strongly believe that the future, are our computers.
-And I had that exact same vision since the first time that I had a computer in my hands; at the age of four.
-And since that moment, since that precise moment wheh I got a keyboard and a mouse in my hands for the very first time, I didn't stopped.
+And I had that exact same vision since the first time that I had a computer in my hands; at the age of only four.
+And since that moment, since that very first moment that I got a keyboard and a mouse in my hands for the first time, I didn't stopped.

 I used it EVERY SINGLE DAY, doing COUNTLESS of things, because I believed in it.

-***I believed, with that childish and innocent vision, that inside that tube monitor, it was hidden nothing more but the future ✨.***
+***I believed, with that childish and innocent vision, that inside that tube monitor, it was hidden nothing more but the future. ✨***

 ## Tech Stack